 Sign up to follow Kristy's WRITING DESK Newsletter to receive book and Bible study news, behind-the-scenes research, event updates, and freebies & fun!
-You can also find Kristy chatting with readers in the Verse Mapping Bible Study Community and Readers Corner.
+You can also find Kristy chatting with readers in the Verse Mapping Bible Study Community and in her book club.

 Kristy loves chatting with book-loving friends, and is happy to sign books at various appearances throughout the year.
 You can meet Kristy by attending a conference or author appearance, or by booking a speaking event in your area.